Le Chatelier's Principle

 Figure: changes in pressure or volume directly impact the collision rate and thus, the rate of reaction.
 An increase in pressure increases reaction rate while a decrease in pressure decreases reaction rate.

-- Changes in pressure and volume have greater effect on collision rate and reaction rate when there are more molecules present.
+• Changes in pressure and volume have greater effect on collision rate and reaction rate when there are more gas molecules present.
+Thus, when the stoichiometric ratio between gaseous reactants and products is not 1:1, changes in pressure and volume will cause forward and reverse reaction rates to become different, hence disturbing the equilibrium.

 Figure: changes in pressure and volume have greater effect when there are more gas molecules.
 In this example, there are more reactants (blue), so changes in pressure exert greater effects on the forward reaction rate.

-- An increase in pressure (decrease in volume) increases the rate of the forward reaction more than the reverse.
-This shifts the chemical equilibrium towards the right side to produce more .
-Number of gas molecules present in the system is reduced.
+• An increase in pressure (decrease in volume) increases the rate of the forward reaction more than the reverse.
+By LCP, this shifts the equilibrium position towards the right side to decrease the pressure by reducing the number of gas molecules in the system.
+As a result, when the reaction reaches a new equilibrium, the quantity of `N_2O_4` and `NO_2` would have increased and decreased respectively.

-- A decrease in pressure (increase in volume) decreases the rate of forward reaction more than the reverse.
-This shifts the chemical equilibrium towards the left side to produce more NO2 and increase entropy.
+• A decrease in pressure (increase in volume) decreases the rate of forward reaction more than the reverse.
+By LCP, this shifts the equilibrium position towards the left side to increase the pressure by increasing the number of gas molecules in the system.
+As a result, when the reaction reaches a new equilibrium, the quantity of `N_2O_4` and `NO_2` would have decreased and increased respectively.

-- In collision theory, temperature affects rate of collision as well as the energy of molecules during collisions.
-Higher temperature means there is more energy in the system and therefore, more molecules will have energy greater than the activation barrier.
+• In collision theory, temperature affects rate of collision as well as the energy of molecules during collisions.
+Higher temperature means there is more energy in the system and therefore, more molecules will have energy greater than the activation energy barrier.
 This increases the rate of reaction.

-- Changes in temperature affect the rate of both forward and reverse reactions.
-However, it has a greater impact on the reaction with a larger activation energy (Ea).
+• Changes in temperature affect the rate of both forward and reverse reactions.
+However, it has a greater impact on the reaction with a larger activation energy (Ea) which is always the endothermic reaction in a reversible reaction.

 Figure: energy profile of an exothermic reaction.
 The reverse reaction is endothermic and has a larger activation energy barrier than the forward reaction.

-- If forward reaction is endothermic (`DeltaH>0`), an increase in temperature favours the forward reaction more because it has a larger activation energy than the reverse reaction.
+• If forward reaction is endothermic (`DeltaH>0`), an increase in temperature favours the forward reaction more because it has a larger activation energy than the reverse reaction.
+By LCP, the equilibrium position will shift to the product side to oppose the change by reducing the temperature (absorbing energy).

-- If forward reaction is exothermic (`DeltaH<0`), an increase in temperature favours the reverse reaction.
+• If forward reaction is exothermic (`DeltaH<0`), an increase in temperature favours the reverse reaction.
 Conversely, a decrease in temperature favours the forward reaction.
+By LCP, the equilibrium position will shift to the reactant side to oppose the change by increasing the temperature (releasing energy).

 Example 1